 No, they are written to be read independently, assuming that readers have no knowledge from a prior book.
 (This was pretty tricky!)
 So you can read them in any order, and many people pick up one and go back and read the others.

 3. So what’s the difference between them?

-My next book is Walking in the Dust of Rabbi Jesus (Zondervan, 2012), which is about Jesus’ teachings that have that make much more sense in their Jewish context.
+My next book is Walking in the Dust of Rabbi Jesus (Zondervan, 2012), which is about Jesus’ teachings that make much more sense in their Jewish context and give practical advice for how to live today.
 It talks about the shema, what “do not judge” and “hallowing the name” meant, and how to have a “kosher” mouth, among other things.

 My most recent book is Reading the Bible with Rabbi Jesus (Baker, 2018), which is about big picture ideas that separate modern Westerners from their Bibles.
 For instance, it discusses Greek vs. Hebrew thought, thinking as a “we,” how to read the Bible intertextually and how Jesus made bold Messianic claims in a very Jewish way.